-Marisol Ramirez is Supplier Diversity Manager for the Procurement Organization at Public Service Enterprise Group Inc. (PSEG) in Newark, New Jersey.
-Ms. Ramirez’s background includes over 25 years of leadership experience in the areas of Customer Service, Accounts Receivable and Accounts Payable.
-Since joining PSEG in 2014, Marisol has been the Supervisor of the Accounts Payable Group and has trained in Supplier Diversity since 2017.
+Marisol Ramirez is Supplier Diversity Manager at Public Service Enterprise Group Inc. (PSEG) in Newark, New Jersey.
+Ms. Ramirez’s background includes over 28 years of leadership experience in the areas of Customer Service, Accounts Receivable, Accounts Payable and Diversity Equity & Inclusion.
+Since joining PSEG in 2014, Marisol was the Supervisor of the Accounts Payable Group and was promoted to Supplier Diversity Manager in July 2019.

 Public Service Enterprise Group (PSEG) is a publicly traded (NYSE:PEG) diversified energy company headquartered in New Jersey, and one of the ten largest electric companies in the U.S.